 Fluorescent lamps, CFLs, and high intensity discharge (HID) lamps contain small amounts of mercury.
 While lamps are not a major source of mercury pollution, the improper disposal of large numbers of lamps does add to mercury in the environment.

 The US Environmental Protection Agency has special regulations for mercury-containing lamps and their U.S. EPA Mercury Lamp Drum-Top Crusher Study is a great resource for a safe recycling process.
 Determining the best way to recycle mercury lamps at your facility is a decision that should be carefully evaluated.
 Research current best practices, learn more about the options in your state, and protect your employees.
+Click here for a side-by-side infographic comparison.

 Partner with Bay Lighting for a safe, fully-permitted recycling process and eliminate the possibility of unnecessary indirect mercury exposures by doing it yourself.